loafoe/helm2cf/README.md

 ### networking
 Network policies are required for container-to-container networking in Cloud foundry.
 These should be generated based on the Helm charts.

+### volume mounts
+Workloads which rely heavily on persistent volumes will be hard to convert as Cloud foundry deployments typically do not support volume attachments.

 # author